darlean-io/darlean.ts/core/README.md

 ## Elaborative example

 The usage of `@darlean/core` is further illustrated by means of an [example](../examples/src/core) of a minimalistic but real, working distributed application.

+# Configuration

+Darlean apps can be configured by means of JSON/JSON5 files, command-line arguments and environment variables.

+More information about how to configure Darlean can be found [here](https://darlean.io/documentation/configuration-options/).